Organizations - Configuration and Management of Multi-Tenant Use

 Organization Tags

-An organization user with the Manage role can remove (but not edit) account objects assigned to their sites or profiles.
+An organization user with the Manage role can edit account objects assigned to their sites or profiles as long as it has an organization tag, or was created by the user with Org Manage role.

 Organization User Accounts